VirtCode/hypr-dynamic-cursors/README.md

         base = 4.0
         # magnification increase per second when continuing to shake
         speed = 4.0
-        # factor the speed is influenced by the current shake intensitiy
+        # how much the speed is influenced by the current shake intensitiy
         influence = 0.0

         # maximal magnification the cursor can reach